 Low-code/no-code development tools present opportunities as well as limitations that software engineers must carefully consider.
 As technological capabilities progress and platforms increase in complexity, low-code/no-code development appears poised to impact individuals and enterprises alike in promising ways.
 While not a one-size-fits-all solution applicable to every situation, dismissing its prospects would overlook both its current benefits and future potential as new possibilities emerge alongside ever-evolving tools.

 While the potential for technological advancement is exciting, we must ensure inclusive progress.
-All people, regardless of background, deserve the opportunity to use their creativity and solve problems through software.
+All people, regardless of background, deserve opportunity to use their creativity and solve problems through software.
 With access to proper resources and education, anyone can drive innovation and move society forward in a digital age.
 New tools now exist to empower self-guided learning and independent creation, lowering traditional barriers.
 If we support diverse contributions, tomorrow’s solutions may come from unexpected places and help more lives.
 Success lies not in excluding others, but in cultivating shared understanding.